band-unfolding/bandup/README.md

     * Run the "build.sh" script: ./build.sh
     * A folder named "BandUP_bin" will be created.
         * You'll find the executable for BandUP in it.
-    * This should work in most Unix environments with Intel compilers installed.
+    * This should work in most Unix environments with up-to-date Intel or GNU compilers installed.
         * Do check, however, the system requirements below if you have any problem.

 <!-- ============================================================================= -->